From basic straight stairs to elaborate spiral designs, the types of staircases you can choose from include dozens of options.

 Besides being a major design feature, a modern spiral staircase is a real space saver.
 In fact, spiral staircases were invented specifically to save space.

-The amount of square footage these require is a fraction of what a straight staircase needs.
-This is especially true because the upper end only needs to be an opening in the floor, directly above the base of the stairs.
+The amount of square footage these types of staircases require is a fraction of what a straight staircase needs.
+In a spiral design, the upper end is simply an opening to the second floor.

-A modern spiral staircase can be made with a custom spiral around the central pole and full-size treads.
+A modern spiral staircase can feature a custom spiral around the central pole and full-size treads.

 Modern Farmhouse Staircase

-With farmhouse décor still being a trend, it’s no wonder that modern farmhouse staircase design evolved into some pretty slick options.
+With farmhouse décor still popular, it’s no wonder that modern farmhouse staircase design evolved so much.

-Following the main palette, most of these staircases are done in black, white and natural wood tones.
-Other features a modern farmhouse staircase usually includes are metal balustrades and railing and natural wood treads.
+Following the main palette, most modern farmhouse staircases are black, white, and natural wood tones.
+Other features include metal balustrades and railing and natural wood treads.

-The trend for having horizontal balusters is popular in this style too.
+Horizontal balusters are popular in this style too.

 Modern Glass Staircase

-Thanks to the desire for a more open feeling in the home, modern glass staircase design is becoming very common.
+Thanks to the desire for a more open feeling, the modern glass staircase design is taking off.

-Homeowners like these types of stairs because they create a wide-open view with no obstructions.
-A modern glass staircase also lets light travel throughout the space, making it feel larger.
-Glass is also one of the easiest surfaces to maintain because there’s no need to paint or stain it.
+Homeowners like these types of staircases because they create a wide-open view with no obstructions.
+A modern glass staircase also lets light travel, making a space feel larger.

-Moreover, today’s tempered glass is durable and doesn’t crack and break.
-Finally, it’s pet- and kid-friendly because there are no gaps to slip through or get stuck in.
+Today’s tempered glass is durable and doesn’t crack or break.
+It’s also pet- and kid-friendly because there are no gaps to slip through or get stuck in.

 What Type of Glass for Staircases